ogundiyantobiloba/opennms-tutorials-1/session3/Exercise-3-1.md

          auto-clean="false" />
    </event>
 ```
 Note that the `clear-key` must reference the fully expanded uei of the raise event which it will be clearing.

 ## Step 5 Check that the raise and clear traps create and clear alarms
 Having created your configuration, load it into OpenNMS and start sending some new traps to see that you are now getting alarms which raise and clear as expected.

+# Summary
+Once we have completed this exercise we have grasped a good understanding of event processing in OpenNMS.

+[Session 4](../session4/README.md)  will look at some more advanced event and alarm processing techniques.